 Pearl Harbor Photos Found in Old Brownie Camera

-What I'd like to know is how an individual stationed aboard the USS Quapaw ATF-110 a ship they hadn't even finished building when this event took place, mind you managed to take more than a dozen snapshots during the December 7, 1941 attack on Pearl Harbor from every conceivable vantage point, including an aerial view of "Battleship Row."
+What I'd like to know is how a person stationed aboard the USS Quapaw ATF-110 a ship they hadn't even finished building when this event took place, mind you managed to take more than a dozen snapshots during the December 7, 1941 attack on Pearl Harbor from every conceivable vantage point, including an aerial view of "Battleship Row."

 Analysis: Really?
-All these amazing photographs were taken by one lone sailor with a Kodak Brownie camera in 1941?
+All of these amazing photographs were taken by one lone sailor equipped with a cheap Kodak Brownie camera in 1941?

 The answer is: he couldn't have, and didn't.
 These pictures weren't found in a footlocker hidden away in somebody's basement for 65 years.
 They're official U.S. Navy photographs from the collections of the National Archives and U.S. Naval Historical Center in Washington, DC.
 Most are well known, having been published time and time again in the myriad books and articles recounting the Japanese surprise attack on the U.S. Pacific Fleet.